caminio/caminio-fixtures/README.md

 ### create database entry

-You can even use a orm which supports mongoose like syntax and shorthand these syntax by nginuous-fixtures.
+You can even use a orm which supports mongoose like syntax and shorthand these syntax by nginious-fixtures.
 To enable this you must set

     fixtures.enableORM( mongoose );

 or similar.
-Within nginuous engines, you can also provide nginuous
+Within nginious engines, you can also provide nginious

-    fixtures.enableORM( nginuous );
+    fixtures.enableORM( nginious );

 Now you can use the following to create a fixture in the database